brianksmith/c_ad_server/README.md

 # Comcast Ad Server Coding Challenge

 This coding challenge was writen in Java using Spring Boot and maven.
+The persistence mechanism is just an in mmemory hashmap.
+In a production environment it would probably have been in an sql database(mysql/postgres/etc) with a cache(redis) for read performance.
+The web tier would consist of mulitple web servers behind a proxy utilizing a round robin distribution.

 ## Building
 mvn clean install